bsccf/Uni-notes/Mechanics structures and materials/Materials/3 Failure of materials/7 Corrosion/determining the cathode and anode.md

 To determine this we will need to find the electrode potential, this can be done useing either:
 - [[the standard emf series]]
 - [[the galvanic series]]

+The series used varies on the solution

+The more intert material becomes the [[cathode]] and the more active material becomes the [[anode]].
+The standard electrode potential between them can be found by calculating the difference in standard electrod potential.

+Be mindful of